ckaznocha/Bootable2VBox/README.md

 ## Usage
 Execute the script from the terminal.
 You must use `sudo` to run it as root.
 If you are unfamiliar with `sudo` then you probably shouldn't use this script.

-On OS X you might get some notifications about your drive not being readable.
+On OS X you might get some notifications about your bootable drive not being readable.
 Just click ignore.
 What ever you do **DO NOT** initialize the disk.

 **Note:** Avoid installing VirtualBox Guest Additions on your bootable OS is you wish to still be able to boot directly from it on a physical computer.